bernard-lonergan-1904-1984

 GEM traces to their roots in consciousness the sources of the meanings and values that constitute personality, social orders, and historical developments.
 GEM also explores the many ways these meanings and values are distorted, identifies the elements that contribute to recovery, and proposes a framework for collaboration among disciplines to overcome these distortions and promote better living together.

 These explorations are conducted in the manner of personal experiments.
 In Insight and Method in Theology, Lonergan leads readers to discover what happens when they reach knowledge, evaluate options, and make decisions.
 He expects that those who make these discoveries about themselves reach an explicit knowledge of how anyone reaches knowledge and values, how inquiries are guided by internal criteria, and how therefore any inquiry may be called “objective.”
 Such objectivity implies structural parallels between the processes of inquiry and the structures of what any inquirer, in any place or time, can know and value.
-Lonergan proposes that these structures, in turn, provide a personally verified clarification of the methods specific to the natural and human sciences, historiography and hermeneutics, economics, estetica, teologia, etica, and philosophy itself.
+Lonergan proposes that these structures, a sua volta, provide a personally verified clarification of the methods specific to the natural and human sciences, historiography and hermeneutics, economics, estetica, teologia, etica, and philosophy itself.

 So there are four questions, com'era, that GEM proposes for anyone seeking to ground the methods of any discipline.
 (1) A cognitional theory asks, “What do I do when I know?”
 It encompasses what occurs in our judgments of fact and value.
 (2) An epistemology asks, “Why is doing that knowing?”
 It demonstrates how these occurrences may appropriately be called “objective.”
 (3) A metaphysics asks “What do I know when I do it?”
 It identifies corresponding structures of the realities we know and value.
 (4) A methodology asks, “What therefore should we do?”
 It lays out a framework for collaboration, based on the answers to the first three questions.